Fire is an element that can cause great harm to the environment. However, natural wildfires can actually be quite beneficial.

 #4 – Deter Slugs & Snails

-Keep slugs and snails out of your garden by applying a layer of wood ash to the surface of the ground.
+Keep slugs and snails out of your garden by applying a layer of wood ash to the surface of the soil.

 Don’t fall prey to the notion that if a little bit is good, more must be better.
-Simply add a layer of wood ash for every 6 inches of your compost pile or bin.
+Simply add a layer of wood ashes fertilizer for every 6″ inches of your compost pile or bin.

-Adding more will elevate the pH level of your compost, and this can be damaging to your plants.
+Adding more will elevate the pH level of your compost pile, and this can be damaging to your garden plants.

 #6 – Calcium For Veggie Crops

-Wood ash adds a welcome dose of calcium to your veggie crops.
+Wood ashes add a welcome dose of calcium to your veggie crops.
 Fruits and veggies that love calcium answer the question of which plants, like wood ashes?

-Feeding these plants with wood ash will help ensure healthy plants and an abundant crop.
+Feeding the soil with wood ash will help ensure a healthy garden and an abundant crop.

 #7 – Make Compost Tea & Wood Ash Tea

-Naturally, the compost tea you make with compost that contains wood ash will be extremely beneficial to your plants.
+Naturally, the compost tea you make with compost that contains wood ashes will be extremely beneficial to your plants.
 You can also make straight wood ash tea.

-This is a very fine all-purpose fertilizer that can help cure problems such as yellowing between leaf veins, brown spots, slow plant growth, curling leaf tips and low crop yields.
+This is a very fine all-purpose fertilizer that can help cure plant problems such as yellowing between leaf veins, brown spots, slow plant growth, curling leaf tips, and low crop yields.

 These are all signs that your plants are not getting enough potassium.
 Treating these plants with wood ash tea may help resolve these problems.